polterguy/phosphorusfive/core/p5.webapp/system42/components/settings/README.md

 ## [sys42.utilities.set-setting]

-Works similar to *[sys42.utilities.get-setting]*, except it updates or creates a setting value for the given *[_app]*, and the key given through *[_arg]*.
+Works similar to *[sys42.utilities.get-setting]*, except it updates an existing, or creates a new setting value for the given *[_app]*, and the key given through *[_arg]*.
 The new value of your setting, is provided as *[_src]*, which might either contain a single value, or a hierarchical lambda object.